-Dashbird’s main dashboard consists of time-series metrics for invocation counts, invocation durations, memory usage vs the allocated maximum, health statistic and error reports.
+Dashbird’s main dashboard consists of time-series metrics for invocation counts, invocation durations, memory usage vs the allocated maximum, health statistics, and error reports.
 This gives you the incredibly valuable, central, helicopter-view that becomes a must when you have more than 10 lambda functions.

 Bonus tip #1: Dashbird allows you to group functions any way you like by using their names.
-This enables you to construct custom dashboards for service level monitoring, outlining the load, errors and other important metrics.
+This enables you to construct custom dashboards for service-level monitoring, outlining the load, errors, and other important metrics.
 This is especially useful if your AWS account includes lambdas for several independent services.

 Bonus tip #2: Dashbird also provides daily report emails with key points of interest compiled from the invocation logs from the previous 24 hours.